bhundiya/bhundiya.github.io/_pages/join.md

  - <u>Current UMD undergraduate students,</u> please email Prof. Bhundiya with your resume and a description of your interests in the lab (e.g., any projects/papers that piqued your interest).
 Please include [SPARC-APPLY] in the subject line.

- - <u>Prospective M.S./Ph.D. students</u>, please apply to the UMD Aerospace Engineering graduate program by the December 1st priority deadline and mention your interest in joining SPARC lab in your application.
-See [here](https://aero.umd.edu/graduate/prospective-students/admissions) for additional information regarding the application and [here](https://gradschool.umd.edu/funding/assistantship-information/stipend-memo) for the current graduate student stipend rates.
+ - <u>Prospective M.S./Ph.D. students</u>, please apply to the UMD Aerospace Engineering graduate program by the **December 1st** priority deadline and mention your interest in joining SPARC lab in your application.
+See the [admissions page](https://aero.umd.edu/graduate/prospective-students/admissions) for information regarding the application and the [stipend page](https://gradschool.umd.edu/funding/assistantship-information/stipend-memo) for the current graduate student stipend rates.
 Interviews will begin around January/February, and graduate research assistantship (GRA) offers will be sent around March.
 If you wish to email Prof. Bhundiya, please include [SPARC-APPLY] in the subject line.

- - <u>Prospective postdocoral scholars</u>, please email Prof. Bhundiya with your CV, a description of your previous research, how your interests align with SPARC lab, and a tentative timeline of your future plans.
+ - <u>Prospective postdocoral scholars</u>, please email Prof. Bhundiya directly with your CV, a description of your previous research, how your interests align with SPARC lab, and a tentative timeline of your future plans.

 <h3 class="black-section-heading">Prospective Collaborators</h3>